 Vegan chicken stock

-Vegan chicken stock can be hard to find in the UK but it does exist.
-You’re most likely to find vegan chicken stock on Amazon.
+If you can’t get your hands on the elusive vegan chicken flavour OXO cubes, you can also find vegan chicken stock on Amazon.
 For a cheaper vegan alternative to chicken stock, you could use vegetable stock for most recipes.

 Vegan vegetable stock

 I’ve never come across any vegetable stock that isn’t suitable for vegans.
 Stock isn’t always labelled as vegan and may instead say ‘vegetarian’.
 As with many vegan products, the lack of a vegan label just means that the product isn’t officially certified.